10 Reasons to Visit Orlando in October

 2. Enjoy the parks with lower crowds

-No matter how much you love Walt Disney World, Universal Orlando, LegoLand, or any of the other Orlando theme parks, it’s likely that there’s at least one thing you would change: The crowds.
-The good news is that if you visit in Orlando, you’ll see much lower crowds compared to what you’d see in the summer months.
+No matter how much you love Walt Disney World, Universal Orlando, Legoland, or any of the other Orlando theme parks, it’s likely that there’s at least one thing you would change: The crowds.
+The good news is that if you visit Orlando, you’ll see much lower crowds compared to what you’d see in the summer months.
 This gives you more room to simply enjoy your trip without feeling cramped and claustrophobic.

 3. You can skip the long lines

 The lower crowds bring many other advantages, most notably: The shorter lines.
-You can get three or four times as much done in October than you could in July.
+You can get three or four times as much done in October as you could in July.
 Use these shorter lines to see and do more, or get it all done in the first half of the day and enjoy the pools in hotels near Disney World.

 4. The weather is pleasant